cadebrown/codetn/index.md

 You should see the bars slowly moving about and changing colors.
 You can see all the code in the `input` box.

+The `array` variable is the dataset, and `length` is the length.

+If you use the `autorun` button, see examples for using that (the examples dropdown)

+## Custom Functions

+There are custom functions you can use as well.

+For example:

+swap(a, b):

+  * swaps index a and b in array